-The change from controlled to protected means a much more far-reaching and more transparent set of rules.
-An independent inspection organization checks whether a wine complies with the specifications of the specifications for the respective appellation.
+The change from controlled to protected means a far more far-reaching and more transparent set of rules.
+An independent control organization checks whether a wine complies with the specifications of the specifications for the respective appellation.
 The controls cover the entire production chain, from the barrel to the bottle.
 The appellation then applies not only to a specific tank, but to the entire operation.
 The relation to the terroir is thus even more important than in AOC.
 There are the three levels AOP Cru (wines from a winery, location or parcel), AOP kommunal (municipality) and AOP regional (region).

 Above all, two far-sighted men created the basis.
-The first was Pierre Le Roy de Boiseaumarié (1890-1967), the owner of the Château Fortia in the southern Rhône in the 1920s defined an area that was responsible for 10 (later 13) grape varieties and the wine due to the prevailing there climate and of soil type was particularly well suited.
+The first was Pierre Le Roy de Boiseaumarié (1890-1967), the owner of the Château Fortia On the southern Rhône in the 1920s defined an area that was responsible for 10 (later 13) grape varieties and the wine due to the prevailing there climate and of soil type was particularly well suited.
 After much effort, in 1929 there was finally a definition of borders, but only in 1935 was the area below Châteauneuf-du-Pape classified.
 This was also a decisive impulse for the term terroir, The second proponent was the Agriculture Professor Joseph Capus (1867-1947).
 This took the cheese scandal as an opportunity to denounce the usual procedure in Bordeaux to produce wine from any grapes and in any method.
-Under its influence 1927 the law was to specifications for the winemaking extended.
+Under its influence 1927 the law became defaults for the winemaking extended.
 It defined, inter alia, that only those grape varieties could be used, which are sacred by loyal, old imported, local custom.
 Thus, Capus pointed the right way and is therefore also the godfather of the Appellationsgesetzes, which is still called "la loi capus" today.

 As first areas were among other things Banyuls.
 Bordeaux.
 Champagne and Clairette de Die established.
 Quality requirements were not yet provided.
 The 1908 first definition of the champagne region led to great disagreements, quarrels and even riots.
-At this time, however, the system was not yet, the Champagne was then classified in 1927 as AC.
+At that time, however, the system was not yet, the Champagne was then classified in 1927 as AC.
 After the end of the First World War, the system of the Appellation Contrôlée was decided by the French Government.
-In this legislation, a locally defined and controlled origin and also production methods have been defined for agricultural products or foodstuffs.
+In this legislation, a locally defined and controlled origin and production methods have been defined for agricultural products or foodstuffs.
 The first product was the Roquefort, which was awarded a well-defined production area in the mountains of the southern French department of Aveyron.
 However, it was forgotten to specify that the cheese must be made from sheep's milk (and not from cows' milk).
 Therefore, it came to the big "cheese scandal", which also influenced the wine laws.

 The appellation system assumes, so to speak, that all winemakers of an appellation can produce wine of the same quality (of course, there are differences in quality).
 Although this is checked by regular quality checks, the situation always takes precedence over personal abilities.
 The place of birth thus determines the quality, regardless of whether the vintage better or less well advised.
-Conversely, a wine that has not grown in a privileged location, can never be labeled with its birthplace, even if the wine is still so good.
-The market, however, has its own laws, it allows very well to certain producers a better quality, so that this results in a certain regulatory.
+Conversely, a wine that has not grown in a privileged location can never be labeled with its birthplace, even if the wine is still so good.
+The market, however, has its own laws, it allows very well to certain producers a better quality, so that this results in a certain Regulativ.
 This is similar to in Italy where the as Super-Tuscans often referred to IGT wines as DOCG Classified wines surpass.

 Origin = Origin: Basis and most important criterion of the appellation system.
 By official decree the origin of the wine is clearly declared, after which it is also named on the label.
 It can be an area, a community or a location.
-All congregations are listed individually, and within the congregational markets, there may be the case that only certain parts are eligible.
-The remainder must then, depending on the circumstances under a different appellation, than Vin de France or IGP (Landwein, formerly Vin de pays ) are marketed.
+All communities are listed individually, and within the community's markets, there may be the case that only certain parts are eligible.
+The rest must then, depending on the circumstances under a different appellation, than Vin de France or IGP (Landwein, formerly Vin de pays ) are marketed.
 An appellation is not limited to any size, there are those with several thousand hectares of extensive vineyards.
 The smallest with 0.83 acres is the famous Grand Cru location La Romanée in Burgundy, the second smallest with 3.5 hectares Château-Grillet on the Rhone.
 It may happen that the entire vineyard has a single winery, what you as monopolies designated.
 One of the rare examples is the mentioned Chateau-Grillet, which is managed exclusively by the winery Château Grillet (without hyphen).
 However, if the ownership of the château increases, the appellation does not automatically increase.

 Weingartenpflege: There are specifications regarding pruning (with possibly the eyes number like in the Champagne ), Planting density per hectare and type of training system, In some appellations it is also determined if an artificial irrigation to what extent may occur.

-The ceiling limit (PLC) is a fixed percentage fixed by appellation, usually 20%, which when applied to the annuity yield gives the maximum allowable yield for that year.
+The ceiling limit of the classification (PLC) is a fixed percentage fixed by appellation, usually 20%, which when applied to the annuity yield gives the maximum allowable yield for that year.
 The PLC can be used by individual producers, in which case all wines must undergo a sensory test.
 Everything about it must be distillation be supplied.

-Quality control: In 1974 were analytical and sensory Tests of wines whose positive results are a prerequisite for marketing.
+Quality Control: In 1974 were analytical and sensory Tests of wines whose positive results are a prerequisite for marketing.